Meron1216/alx-system_engineering-devops/README.md

-This script lists all files and directories in long format and hidden files as well. create a directory moves the betty file to directory remove the file betty removes the directory
+this is a file to create an alias